 Landowners who want to keep their farmland, forests and open space available for future generations are facing difficult financial and conservation choices.
 These include sub-division, gas development, and federal income and estate taxes.

-Many of these landowners have worked with the Northcentral Pennsylvania Conservancy (NPC) to implement land protection and estate planning options that protect their land and also make good financial sense.
+Many of these landowners have worked with the Northcentral Pennsylvania Conservancy (NPC) to implement land conservation and estate planning options that conserve their land and also make good financial sense.

 NPC accepts conservation easement donations on working farms and forests within a twelve-county coverage area.